Dragomir R. Radev: Awards

 As NACLO founder, Radev shared the Linguistic Society of America 2011 Linguistics, Language and the Public Award.
 He was the co-winner of the Gosnell Prize (2006).

-In 2015, he was named a fellow of the Association for Computing Machinery "for contributions to natural language processing and computational linguistics."
+In 2015, he was named an ACM Fellow "for contributions to natural language processing and computational linguistics."
 He was elected a Fellow of the Association for the Advancement of Artificial Intelligence in 2020.

 In 2022, Dragomir Radev received the 2022 ACL Distinguished Service Award.